riongull/notes/dash_unit_denominations.md

 What about when a crypto vetran wants to help friends or family members get into Dash by offering to **give** them some?
 You don't want to give too much because these people are new and may lose it.
 Plus, you want to give Dash to a bunch of people, so it can't be too much.
 You start off by throwing them a few bucks worth.
 They look at their wallet and see `.0026087 DASH`.
 An underwhelming gesture - they forget about it, or worse, are put off by it.

 **Dash will struggle to gain (or even maintain) market share with other coins entering the space offering more attractive units of account**.
 So, what specifically do I mean by "more attractive"?
 For most people that's likely something with a much lower nominal value to the currency they presently use, or at least smaller than the value of the things they would buy with it.
 This isn't some arbitrary, illogical consumer demand.
 It's perfectly reasonable for users to expect a currency to price normal goods and services in whole numbers.
-Also, it seems intuitive that a fledgling currency unit (e.g. DASH) should carry a value much lower than a widely used currency unit (e.g. USD), because people generally have no concept of money supply, and ideally they wouldn't have to.
+Also, it seems intuitive that a fledgling currency unit (e.g. `DASH`) should carry a value much lower than a widely used currency unit (e.g. USD), because people generally have no concept of money supply, and ideally they wouldn't have to.

 Similar to how Bitcoin will not be able to continue functioning as a store of value if it does not fix its medium of exchange problems (high transaction fees), **Dash will find it hard to continue functioning as a medium of exchange and hence store of value if it does not fix its unit of account problems**.
 Yes, people *do* consider the unit of account aspects of money right now, even if subconscious, in their evaluations of which coin they want to buy and transact with.
 It's not necessarily that they want to try to get rich off a penny currency.
 I believe it's because it makes more intuitve sense to them.
 It's user friendly.
 Less "expensive" coins seem to them less likely to be "in a bubble".
 They look at coins over $1,000 and intuitively assume they've "missed the boat".
 Sure, that may be a misconception, but that's the psychological reality, so that's what we should deal with.
 Why fight human nature?

-To summarize the problem, Dash faces serious challenges because of its unit of account, the DASH.
+To summarize the problem, Dash faces serious challenges because of its unit of account, the `DASH`.
 There are psychological, technical, and practical issues involved.

 ##### psychological